How to Use DeepSeek in VS Code: The $2/Month AI Coding Assistant Setup Guide

 Configuring Autocomplete

-- Fill-in-the-middle (FIM).
-DeepSeek Coder supports FIM, meaning it analyses code both before and after your cursor to generate contextually appropriate suggestions.
-Continue enables this by default when using DeepSeek Coder.
-This is particularly useful when you are writing code in the middle of an existing function — the suggestions will respect the surrounding code structure.
+• Fill-in-the-middle (FIM).
+DeepSeek Coder V2 and V4 Flash both support FIM, meaning the model analyses code both before and after your cursor to generate contextually appropriate suggestions.
+Continue enables this by default for these models.
+This is particularly useful when you are writing code in the middle of an existing function — the suggestions will respect the surrounding code structure rather than treating your cursor position as the end of the file.

 Chat-Based Workflows